Farmerc92/FallenChampions/README.md

     4. Accuracy(ACC)
     5. Hitpoints(HP)
     6. Mana(MANA))
-* Leveling up is instant but you must go to a trainer in a town to spend your skill and attribute points.
+* Leveling up is instant but you must go to a trainer in a locations to spend your skill and attribute points.
     * On level up, the player will be rewarded 1 skill point and 2 attribute points.

 * Player level will cap at 60.